Financial Aid and Scholarships

 Saint Louis University School of Nursing offers generous scholarships, loans, and research/teaching assistantships to eligible graduate students each academic year.

-The School of Nursing participates in the federal Nurse Faculty Loan Program.
+Federal Loan: The School of Nursing participates in the federal Nurse Faculty Loan Program.
 Students who intend to be full-time nurse faculty upon earning the PhD nursing degree may borrow funds for direct education expenses.
-After working full-time as faculty at a school of nursing in the U.S., up to 85% of the loan can be forgiven.
+After working full-time for four years as faculty at a school of nursing in the U.S., up to 85% of the loan can be forgiven.
+Students are required to complete course work related to nursing education as an area of concentration.
+This requirement is modified if a student earned a master's degree in nursing specializing in nursing education.

 The Saint Louis University Office of Student Financial Services assists graduate students with securing loans and works with students who receive employer tuition remission.
 Graduate students must file the Free Application for Federal Student Aid (FAFSA) to determine financial need and eligibility for student loans and scholarships.
 For more information, please visit the Office of Student Financial Services.